Model Meals Review 2026: Is This Service Still Operating?

 Historically, Model Meals focused on rotisserie-style proteins paired with roasted vegetables and Whole30-compliant sides.
 Think grilled chicken with sweet potato and broccoli, grass-fed beef with cauliflower mash, wild-caught salmon with asparagus.
 The meals were straightforward – no complicated sauces or seasonings that might violate Whole30 rules.
 Basic, clean, compliant.

 The menu rotated weekly, but the variety was limited compared to bigger services.
-Maybe 15-20 options per week, compared to Factor’s 100+ or CookUnity’s 300+.
+12,be 15-20 options per week, compared to Factor’s 100+ or CookUnity’s 300+.
 That limited selection was intentional – they were optimizing for Whole30 compliance, not culinary diversity.
 But it also meant you’d see the same chicken and sweet potato combo every few weeks.

 If you’re searching for Model Meals in 2026 because you want Whole30-compliant meal delivery, here’s what actually works: Factor has a dedicated Paleo menu with 20+ options weekly.
 Trifecta offers a Whole30-approved plan with more variety than Model Meals ever had.
 MealPro has budget Paleo meals starting at $9.99/serving.
 All three are actively operating, with real menus you can browse right now.